Pumpkin Cheesecake Recipe From the Cheesecake Factory

-3. Press the crumbs onto the bottom of the Springform pan and two-thirds of the way up the sides of the pan.
+3. Press the crumbs onto the bottom of the springform pan and two-thirds of the way up the sides of the pan.
 Make sure that you don't press the crust all the way up the side.
-Once the crust is in place, bake it for 5 minutes and sit it to the side until you are ready for it.
+Once the crust is in place, bake it for 5 minutes and set it to the side until you are ready for it.

-Once it is done cooking, sit it to the side until it has cooled to room temperature, then place it in the refrigerator to allow it to cool some more.
+Once it is done cooking, set it to the side until it has cooled to room temperature, then place it in the refrigerator to allow it to cool some more.

-7. Remove the cheesecake from the refrigerator and remove the sides of the Springform pan also.
-Next, cut into 8 equal sized slices and top with as much whipped cream as you like!
+7. Remove the cheesecake from the refrigerator and remove the sides of the springform pan also.
+Next, cut it into 8 equal-sized slices and top with as much whipped cream as you like!

 Add Toppings to Your Pumpkin Cheesecake!